NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 which will make this command fail.
-It is suggested that the input LOLA terrain be prepared with ``gdalwarp -te <corners>`` as described earlier, and then the SfS terrain be regenerated starting with this terrain, with any desried transform applied to the cameras before ``parallel_sfs`` is rerun, and then the extent of the LOLA and SfS terrains will agree.
+It is suggested that the input LOLA terrain be prepared with ``gdalwarp -te <corners>`` as described earlier, and then the SfS terrain be regenerated starting with this terrain, with any desired transform applied to the cameras before ``parallel_sfs`` is rerun, and then the extent of the LOLA and SfS terrains will agree.
 Or, though this is not recommended, the SfS terrain which exists so far and the LOLA terrain can both be